 Iodine

-Supplementation only recommended for certain groups (e.g. pregnant women)!
+Supplementation only for certain groups (e.g., pregnant women)!

-Regular iodized table salt is completely sufficient for most people.
-Additional supplementation is only recommended for certain groups.
+For most people, iodized table salt is perfectly sufficient.
+Extra supplementation is only recommended for specific groups.

 The best sources for you: